HydroCAD Tips

 routed directly to the next catch basin.
 Don't use a reach, which is intended

 only for open-channel flow.
-For details see our
+For details read about pipe

 Compound outlet devices